patrickmc19/orm_ecom_back-end/README.md

 ## What makes your project stand out?

-To closely follows all defined critiera for the project.
+This project closely follows all defined critiera for the project.